fedbiomed/fedbiomed/README.md

 * this will launch a new jupyter notebook working in the **notebooks** repository.
 Some notebooks are available:

-  - `getting-started.ipynb` : training a simplenet + federated average on MNIST data
+  - `01_getting-started.ipynb` : training a simplenet + federated average on MNIST data
-  - `local_training.ipynb` : comparing the simplenet + federated average on MNIST data with its local training equivalent
+  - `02_pytorch-local-training.ipynb` : comparing the simplenet + federated average on MNIST data with its local training equivalent

 #### run a researcher script